Here at Well Kept Wallet, we’re firm believers in having life insurance. Having a life insurance policy is critical to any solid financial plan.

 Americo Life Insurance Company is a well-established life insurance company with a rating of “A” (excellent) with A.M.
 Best.

 The plan amount for the policy pays up to $250,000.
-Americo has been in business for over one hundred years and is one of the most recognized insurance companies on the market today.
+Americo has been in business for over one hundred years.
+They’re one of the most recognized insurance companies on the market today.

-If you’re over forty you probably remember the Mutual of Omaha Insurance commercials from days gone by.
+If you’re over forty you probably remember the Mutual of Omaha Insurance commercials.

-Mutual of Omaha has been around for over one-hundred years, with their first articles of incorporation being filed in 1909 under the name of Mutual Benefit Health & Accident Association.
+Mutual of Omaha has been around for over one-hundred years.
+They opened in 1909 under the name of Mutual Benefit Health & Accident Association.

-The company offers both term and whole life no medical exam life insurance policies.
-You can apply online to get a no medical exam policy of between $25,000 and $100,000 if you are between the ages of thirty and seventy-four.
+The company offers term and whole life no medical exam policies.
+You can apply online to get a policy of between $25,000 and $100,000.
+However, you have to be between the ages of thirty and seventy-four.

-If you want more coverage than that, or if you are outside of the required age ranges, you have the option to submit an application with the help of an insurance agent via a link on the company web site.
+If you want more coverage than that, or if you are outside of the required age ranges, the process is different.
+You have the option to submit an application with the help of an insurance agent.
+You’ll find a link on the company web site to do this.